 "This may be my last night as a free man.
 I'm still accused of cheating.
 I pretty much stole the ship out from under Spock.
 I may end up in the brig for the rest of my natural life."
-He looked for a moment like this was not a surprise.
+He looked for a moment like this wasn't a surprise.

-"No." She moved closer, smoothed his hair back, didn't care who saw her do it.
+"No." She moved closer and smoothed his hair back, not caring who saw her do it.
 "No, you won't spend the rest of your natural life in the brig."

 "Something like that."
 She smiled gently.
 "Brilliant, gutsy people get breaks the rest of us don't.
 It's not always fair, but it's pretty standard."